aws-samples/sample-aws-modernization-with-intel-opea/content/Module 1/Explore and learn OPEA/index.en.md

 :::

 :::alert
-The following output has been formatted for better readability.
+REGULAR The following output has been formatted for better readability.
 Your results will be presented in plain text and may vary slightly due to the similarity search algorithm.
 However, you can double check that the retrieved documents will be relevant to your initial query.
 :::

 :::code{showCopyAction=false language=json }
 {
     "id": "eb5a39b6f8b42b90fbf9ebc5f850ffd5",